Necropoles in Ancient Pompeii

 Necropolis of Nocera Gate

-The necropolis is set on the sides of a road that runs parallel with the city walls.
+The necropolis of Porta Nocera is set on the sides of a road that runs parallel with the city walls.
 There are several burial monuments that exemplify the most popular models at the beginning of the 1st century BCE, the period when the necropolis began to be visited, and 79 CE.
 These include the tomb of Eumachia, the priestess who financed the construction of a large building in the Forum dedicated to Augustan Concord and Piety.
 Here, inside an enclosure, there is the high basis over which a semi-circular (exedra) opens up, inside of which the burial chamber is found.

 circa 150 BCE